Sogand-mohamadiPour/world-wise/README.md

 ## 🔐 Authentication Note

 This project uses a **fake authentication system on the frontend** to simulate login and protected routes.
-The backend currently does **not** enforce authentication — real auth (JWT / token-based) can be added later without major refactoring.
+The backend currently does **not** enforce authentication — real auth can be added later without major refactoring.

 ---